CompTIA Security+ Exam Notes

 Reliability:

-NTFS is designed to be consistent so that data can be quickly restored after a disaster.
+NTFS is designed to be consistent and quickly restore data after a disaster.

 File system journaling: